Hopen111/HopenRXRTools/README.md

  First, open the HTMl file from the page you made in the "Output" folder with "FILE, OPEN FILE".

  You should get some warnings or something.
-Just keep pressing OK until they go away.
+Hold ESC and they will go away quickly.

  ![image](https://github.com/Hopen111/HopenRXRTools/assets/147209436/b1151e76-75fa-4266-a3fe-4c92cd2b420c)